IBM/secrets-manager-custom-credentials-providers/ibmcloud-databases-postgres-provider-go/README.md

 1. **Initialization**: Reads configuration from environment variables.
 2. **Login Credentials Retrieval**: Fetches PostgreSQL login connection details from a Secrets Manager **Service Credentials** secret.
 3. **Role Generation**:
-   * Creates a new PostgreSQL role with a unique name prefixed with `secrets_manager_` prefix.
+   * Creates a new PostgreSQL role with a unique name prefixed with `secrets_manager_`.
    * Generates a secure random password.
 4. **Privilege Assignment**:
    * Grants USAGE on the specified schema.